A Green's function proof of the Positive Mass Theorem: Further directions: Geroch--type calculation for -harmonic functions.

 Finally, passing to the limit as $p\to 1^{+}$ with the help of~\cite[Theorem 1.2]{FM}, we get that

-where $\pa M^*$ denotes the strictly outward minimising hull of $\pa M$ and is defined as in~\cite{FM}.
-Since $\pa M$ is an outermost minimal surface, it is also strictly outward minimising and thus $|\pa M^*| = |\pa M|$, which implies the validity of the desired inequality.
+where $\pa M^*$ denotes the strictly outward minimising hull of $\pa M$ and is defined as in~\cite{FM}. {Assuming now that $\pa M$ is an outermost minimal surface, then} it is also strictly outward minimising and thus $|\pa M^*| = |\pa M|$, which implies the validity of the desired inequality.

-\textbf{{Acknowledgements.}} {\em The authors thank G.~Ascione, L.~Benatti and C.~Mantegazza for various usefule discussions during the preparation of the manuscript.}
+\textbf{{Acknowledgements.}} {\em The authors are members of the Gruppo Nazionale per l'Analisi Matematica, la Probabilit\`a e le loro Applicazioni (GNAMPA), which is part of the Istituto Nazionale di Alta Matematica (INdAM).
+Francesca Oronzio is supported by the ERC--STG Grant 759229: HiCoS ``Higher Co--dimension Singularities: Minimal Surfaces and the Thin Obstacle Problem''.
+The authors thank G.~Ascione, L.~Benatti and C.~Mantegazza for various useful discussions during the preparation of the manuscript.
+They also thank P.T.~Chru\'sciel, G.~Huisken for their interest on this work.}

 {\leavevmode\hbox to3em{\hrulefill}\thinspace} [2]{ \href{http://www.ams.org/mathscinet-getitem?mr=#1}{#2} } [2]{#2}